iliutaadrian/iliutaadrian/README.md

 Software Engineering Manager
 ----------------------------

 Guiding teams to success as a Software Manager.
 Crafting solutions and enhancing efficiency through automation.
 I believe that everything can be optimized with the power of scripts.
-Enthusiastic Nvim user and AI Sorcerer. 🚀🔮
+Nvim user and AI Enthusiast.

 *   🌍  I'm based in Bucharest
 *   ✉️  You can contact me at [email](mailto:iliuta_podoleanu@yahoo.com)